Font Size:

 A Practical Approach to PDMP Usage: A Townhall Event

-We are excited to announce two upcoming continuing education programs being held on Monday, April 8, 2024, in Dothan, Alabama, and Tuesday, April 9, 2024, in Troy, Alabama.
+We are excited to announce an upcoming continuing education program being held on Thursday, July 25, 2024, in Florence, Alabama.
 Two hours of continuing education credit related to the Prescription Drug Monitoring Program (PDMP) are available for healthcare professionals.
+Two hours of controlled substance credit is available.

 If you have any questions or issues, please contact the Harrison College of Pharmacy, Office of Alumni and Professional Affairs at [email protected] or Auburn University's Center for Opioid Research, Education, and Outreach at [email protected].
 Thank you for your interest in our programs.